rottama/TwinLWD90/README.md

 This repository documents the patches to V4.81.2 of the Luxtronic Firmware that runs on installations using two LWD90 compressors and the hydraulic module HMD2.

 The Luxtronic firmware is plagued by many bugs and this particular setup is no exception.
-Sadly, Alpha Innotec has long since stopped delivering improvements or fixes.
+Sadly, Alpha Innotec has long since stopped delivering improvements or fixes for this model of heat pump.

 ## Fix: 'HC Add-time' limit too short (de: HRM-Zeit)